Estimated reading time: 4 minutes

 - Ranking paradoxes may occur – for example, the elimination or withdrawal of a tender that has the best technical score but is not an overall contender can change the final ranking, with the hitherto leading bid suddenly losing the top spot for no good reason.

 Here at Commerce Decisions, while we don’t promote the use of Score Normalisation as best practice, when it comes to complex and/or strategic procurements we certainly understand why some of our customers choose to use it, for some of the reasons outlined above.
 Our expertise in designing competition and criteria schemes, in conjunction with Score Normalisation being an optional feature in AWARD®, means that we can help create the ideal foundation for your procurement in order to help get the best possible outcome.
-For more information on how we can support you then please contact us or take a look at the AWARD® area of our website.
+For more information on how we can support you then please get in touch below or take a look at the AWARD® area of our website.

 For more tips on how to achieve the best possible outcome from your procurement, read our procurement guide.